 Low Obligor Default Risk: Fitch assumes a low base-case cumulative gross loss rate of 0.75% for this transaction before considering the balloon payment risk.
-This is based on very stable historical default performance over the past 18 years, including two recessionary periods.
-Although the coronavirus pandemic may have a negative impact on asset performance, Fitch expects performance to remain stable in the near term, reflecting our expectation that the employment environment in Japan will be steady.
+This is based on very stable historical default performance over the past 21 years, including three recessionary periods.
+Fitch expects performance to remain stable in the near term, reflecting our expectation that the employment environment in Japan will be steady.

-Balloon Payment Risk Considered: The balloon payment portion made up 36.4% of the initial portfolio.
+Balloon-Payment Risk Considered: Balloon-payment loans made up 39.4% of the initial portfolio.
 Obligors are required to make balloon payments if not covered by refinancing of loans or buy-back of vehicles by VWFSJ or dealers.
-Fitch accounted for the risk that obligors fail to cover balloon payments at maturity by increasing the cumulative gross loss assumptions.
+In Fitch's view, this may lead to an unexpected payment shock to the obligor that may cause higher obligor defaults compared with fully amortising loans without balloon payments.
+Fitch accounted for the risk that obligors fail to cover balloon payments at maturity by applying a higher default rate multiple.

-Counterparty Risk Addressed: The transaction has structural mechanisms that ensure remedial action is taken if the account bank's rating falls below Fitch's eligible rating of 'A'/'F1'.
-A cash reserve should cover four months of interest and expenses to mitigate payment interruption risk.
+Counterparty Risk Addressed: The transaction has structural mechanisms that ensure remedial action is taken if the transaction account bank's rating falls below Fitch's eligible rating of 'A'/'F1'.
+A cash reserve, to be posted at closing and maintained without amortisation throughout the transaction period, should cover four months of interest and expenses to mitigate payment interruption risk.

-Servicing Continuity Risk Mitigated: VWFSJ, as the servicer, delegates its function to JACCS Co., Ltd. (JACCS) and SMBC Finance Service Co., Ltd. (SMBC FS, formerly known as Cedyna), as sub-servicers in this transaction.
+Servicing Continuity Risk Mitigated: VWFSJ, as the servicer, delegates its function to JACCS Co., Ltd. (JACCS) and SMBC Finance Service Co., Ltd. (SMBC FS), as sub-servicers in this transaction.
 No back-up servicer is appointed at closing.
-However, if a servicer replacement event occurs, Shinsei Trust & Banking Co., Ltd. (STB) as Trustee 1 will assume the servicing responsibilities or may appoint a third party as a successor servicer.
+However, if a servicer replacement event occurs, The Norinchukin Trust & Banking Co., Ltd. (Norinchukin Trust) as Trustee 1 will assume the servicing responsibilities or may appoint a third party as a successor servicer.